 South Adelaide's main problem, it would seem, was not so much lack of talent, as a lack of sufficient talent.
 Moreover, as the account which follows appears to intimate, the players may have fallen some way short of their rivals in terms of overall physical condition.
 In spite of these deficiencies, however, the blue and whites in 1914 gave the all conquering Magpies two of their toughest games: in the opening round, at Adelaide, they got within 23 points - the nearest thing to a thriller that Port was involved in all year; while in the match under review here, they restricted the Magpies to their lowest tally for the season after actually taking the lead against them on one occasion, the first side to manage this feat all year.

-South went into this round 8 game in 6th position on the ladder with a 2-4 record; however, the team could be said to have recently found form, in that its wins had come in its last two outings.
+South went into this round eight game in sixth position on the ladder with a 2-4 record; however, the team could be said to have recently found form, in that its wins had come in its last two outings.

 Match Report No. 1